 This recipe was first published in March 2015 and has been updated.

-If you liked the recipe above please consider rating the recipe and leaving a comment below.
+If you liked the recipe above please consider leaving a comment below.
 Also keep in touch on Facebook, Pinterest , TikTok and Instagram for more updates.
-Don’t forget to share the recipe with your family and friends and #tantalisemytastebuds if you share one of our recipes that you made on TikTok or Instagram!
+Don’t forget to share our recipes with your family and friends and #tantalisemytastebuds if you share any of our recipes or tips on TikTok or Instagram!

 I love this recipe it is the best milk tart I have ever made.